kuzzleio/documentation-old/src/guide/essentials/installing-kuzzle.md

 docker-compose up
 ```

-If everything is working, your terminal should be logging startup messages from Kuzzle Backend's various components.
+If everything is working, your terminal should be logging startup messages from Kuzzle's various components.
 After a few seconds, you should see the following message:

 ```bash
 # kuzzle_1         | [✔] Kuzzle server ready
 ```

-Your Kuzzle Backend is now up and running.
+Your Kuzzle is now up and running.
 For a quick test, you can explore the main HTTP API endpoint by clicking this link <a href="http://localhost:7512">http://localhost:7512</a> or by using cURL on the command line:

 ```bash
 curl "http://localhost:7512/?pretty"